JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     was invisible to unit test dlls.
 Intent is to confirm basic logging initialization supports use of logging in unit tests (reliably) so that we have a start point for test-driven logging improvements.
 72. Reworked logging  and log testing, in readiness for known todo's.
 Marked slow unit tests with TEST_IGNORE() attribute.
+73. Significant review and clean-up (readability).
+No significant functional changes.
+Some unit test improvements.

 TODO: